 Why is it a priority?

 Despite advances in treatment, mortality is high with around 30-40% of patients dying within a year of diagnosis.
-HF can also have a major impact of quality of life with patients experiencing shortness of breath, fatigue and fluid retention.
-However evidence has shown that with evidence based therapies, input from HF specialists and lifestyle changes, many people can have a good quality of life.
+HF can also have a major impact on quality of life with patients experiencing shortness of breath, fatigue and fluid retention.
+However, evidence has shown that with evidence-based therapies, input from HF specialists and lifestyle changes many people can have a good quality of life.

-HF care accounts for 1-2% of the total NHS budget with the majority of this being the cost of hospitalisation.
-5% of all emergency admissions are due to HF.
+HF care accounts for 1-2% of the total NHS budget with the majority of this relating to the cost of hospitalisation.
+Five per cent of all emergency admissions are due to HF.

 What are we doing?

 The Oxford AHSN is working with Buckinghamshire Clinical Commissioning Group (CCG) to deliver ‘Excellence in Heart Failure’.
 This project aims to improve the coding of HF registries in GP practices and to identify patients who are not being treated optimally.
 Where patients are not found to be receiving optimal treatment they will either be reviewed in primary care or referred to a heart failure specialist as appropriate.